This post may contain affiliate links. Read my disclosure policy here.

 Check out my how to make no-sew animal ears video tutorial.

-I originally published this post in 2015 and you can see more photos of our girls wearing their DIY bat costumes that year in our 2015 Halloween Photos Link Up.
+I originally published this post in 2015 and I’ve updated it recently to answer several readers’ questions and add more detailed steps on how to make the bat wings.
+You can see more photos of our girls wearing their DIY bat costumes that year in our 2015 Halloween Photos.

 That year our girls were obsessed with bats.
 At school, Julia’s teacher read the class a book called “Silverwing” about a young Silverwing bat.
 So then Susan read the other two books in the series to both Julia and Sophia.
 The story got them so excited about bats that they all decided to dress up as bats for Halloween.